shree0156/shree0156/README.md

 ##  About Me

-I specialize in building end-to-end machine learning solutions that solve real-world business problems.
-My experience spans classification modeling, customer segmentation, and recommendation systems, with a strong focus on structured data analysis and predictive modeling.

-I work across the complete ML pipeline: data preprocessing, feature engineering, model development, evaluation (ROC-AUC, Precision-Recall), and deployment using Streamlit.
+I enjoy turning messy datasets into meaningful insights and building machine learning models that actually solve problems.

+Most of my work revolves around structured data - from predicting loan defaults and segmenting customers to building recommendation systems.
+I like understanding *why* a model works, not just making it run.

+You’ll find projects here covering classification, clustering, recommendation systems, and some computer vision experiments - all built while learning, experimenting, and improving step by step.

+If you're here to explore code, learn from projects, or just curious — welcome 😊
 ---

 ##  Technical Skills